Microservices

 - Access the

-section. - Select the devices where you want to apply the microservice.
+Workspacesmodule ->WorkspacesorSessionssection. - Select the devices or sessions where you want to apply the microservice.

 - In the top menu, click on the Microservices icon (

-Management of the execution scope of the microservice and permissions can be done from the Designer section.
+You can manage the execution scope of the microservice and the permissions from the Designer section.
 It should be noted that the ability to execute certain microservices will depend on the user's role in the platform.

 Scheduled execution through Flows